-This sailing journey starts from the “small Tuscany”- North Adriatic sailing area which covers the northwest part of Croatia.
-It extends from Istria peninsula over Kvarner and islands of Krk, Cres, Lošinj, and Rab.
+This sailing journey starts from the “small Tuscany”- North Adriatic sailing area, which covers the northwest part of Croatia.
+It extends from the Istria peninsula over Kvarner and islands of Krk, Cres, Lošinj, and Rab.
 Istria peninsula is famous for its preserved nature, many cultural events, excellent gastronomy, and enology.
-Best world wines and olive oil come from Istria and Istrian truffles are famous worldwide.
+Best world wines and olive oil come from Istria, and Istrian truffles are famous worldwide.

 On the North Adriatic sailing route, you can visit many amazing towns, fisherman villages, islands, hidden bays, and coves.
 Whether you are looking for relaxed or active sailing holidays, we assure you it will fulfill your expectations.

 Our first sailing stop is a famous group of islands known as the jewel of Istria, National Park Brijuni.
 The location of the Brijuni islands is in front of the west coast of Istria.
 National Park Brijuni comprises 2 bigger and 12 smaller islands.
 Brijuni enriches unique flora and fauna, long promenades through untouched nature and impressive tree alleys.
 Emperors, presidents, world leaders, and movie stars visited Brijuni, as it was among the most prestigious summer resorts.